 Are multiyear grants available?

 Most applicants should submit one-year grant applications.
-Park City Community Foundation provided four multiyear grants in 2017 and another four in 2018, and may make one or more additional multiyear grants in 2019 covering periods of two to three years.
+Park City Community Foundation provided four multiyear grants in 2017, another four in 2018, and another two in 2019.
+These multiyear grants can cover two to three years and it’s anticipated that a few more will be added in 2020.
 A handful of organizations that have received consistent grant support in recent years will be specifically invited to apply for multiyear grants.
 If a multiyear grant is awarded, continuation of funds beyond year one will be contingent upon an annual site visit, progress toward intended goals, and any other factors the grants committee considers relevant.

 What kind of pdf format do you prefer, and how large can files be?

 The only format accepted for document submission on the online grant application form is pdf format.
 The preferred pdf type for the application narrative is to convert the file directly from Word, Excel, or other software.
 Scanning application narratives to pdf files is not preferred, as that results in image files that do not allow easy copying-and-pasting of text; if direct conversion to pdf is not available, applicants may submit scanned versions.
 Scanned pdfs are acceptable for copies of the IRS 990 and similar supporting documents that may not be available in their original text form.
 File size limits for uploaded documents will be noted on the application form once the form is available online.